timfrazier1/AdversarySimulation/AdvSim_install.md

  - CAVEAT EMPTOR: Disabling certificate checking is not allowed in Splunk Cloud and does make the setup less secure.
 9. Need to download and install Sysmon-TA from Splunkbase: https://splunkbase.splunk.com/app/1914/
 10. Create the "security" index if using the inputs.conf below
+11. Will need to make sure the lookup for attck_assets is correct, either using "Lookup Editor" Splunk app or manually editing.

 ### Setting up Phantom:
 1. Launch Splunk Phantom AMI on AWS (or on-prem)
 2. Login with admin/password  (You should change your password)
-3. Go to Administration --> User Management
+3. Go to Administration --> User Management --> Users
 4. Click on "automation" User
 5. Change "Allowed IPs" to "any" (or appropriate subnet, if you prefer to be more secure)
 6. Copy everything in the "Authorization Configuration for REST API" section